wadhikar/face-the-music/README.md

 ## Configuration

-Create a .env file for the Spotify API credentials for testing on your local.
+Create a .env file in the project root directory for the Spotify API credentials for testing on your local.
 They can be created/retrieved from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).

 The format that this app looks for is:
   ```